-After firing the crew hairdresser (who wanted extra time off), John Landis took the core Delta actors to a local barbershop and asked the barber if he could do early 1960's style haircuts.
+After firing the Crew Hairdresser (who wanted extra time off), John Landis took the core Delta actors to a local barber shop and asked the barber if he could do early 1960s-style haircuts.
 The man looked at the pictures and said it would be easy.
-He did all the actor's haircuts, one after another.
+He did all of the actors' haircuts, one after another.

 The hole John Belushi makes in the wall with the guitar was the only physical damage incurred to the house during the entire production.
 Instead of repairing it, the fraternity placed a frame around the hole with an engraved brass tag to commemorate it.

 Sean McCartin, who played the "Lucky Boy" whose wish for a Playmate "magically" comes true, went on to become a pastor at a local church in Cottage Grove, Oregon.
 A newspaper headline about his story announced "'Lucky Boy' Still Thanking God."

 To prepare for their roles, and despite being warned against mixing with the students, the cast of the Deltas (except John Belushi, who was in New York City working on Saturday Night Live (1975)) accepted an invitation from some girls to a real frat party at the University of Oregon's SAE house.
 The real fraternity members treated them with hostility, and a brawl ensued, started by James Widdoes when he threw a cup of beer at some drunken football players.
 Widdoes ended up losing a few teeth, and Bruce McGill received a black eye.
 When Belushi returned to the set and learned of the fight, he had to be physically restrained from seeking revenge.
 Although accidental, this real-life incident proved emblematic of the members and character of Delta House